danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 **_Highlight_**

+> Why do we scan?
+We’re usually on a mission.
+Most Web use involves trying to get something done, and usually done quickly. *(16.89190%)*

+**_Highlight_**

+> When we’re creating sites, we act as though people are going to pore over each page, reading all of our carefully crafted text, figuring out how we’ve organized things, and weighing their options before deciding which link to click.
+>  What they actually do most of the time (if we’re lucky) is glance at each new page, scan some of the text, and click on the first link that catches their interest *(16.89190%)*

+**_Highlight_**

 > One of the very few well-documented facts about Web use is that people tend to spend very little time reading most Web pages.
 Instead, we scan (or skim) them, looking for words or phrases that catch our eye.
 >  *(16.89190%)*